 - Use only a small portion of your overall portfolio to follow the SRM’s recommendations.
 As you see the results over time and become more comfortable with the model’s performance, then consider increasing your exposure.

-On the Current Recommendations page you will find the latest SRM recommendation and you will also find a table that ranks all the funds from best to worst.
+On the Current Recommendations page you will find the latest SRM recommendation and you will also find a table that ranks all the funds included in the SRM from best to worst.
 We have included this information for those who may wish to deviate slightly from the model’s recommendations, either for diversification purposes or other reasons.
 In the Complete Ranking Table, you will notice a color coding schema designed to alert you to the status of each option.
 The color coding is as follows:

 |Green||Showing positive price performance and acceptable as an investment|